-I am a Postdoctoral Associate affiliated with the Center for the Study of American Politics and the Institution for Social and Policy Studies at Yale University.
-I received a Ph.D. in political science from Columbia University in 2015.
+I am a Postdoctoral Associate at the Center for the Study of American Politics and the Institution for Social and Policy Studies at Yale University.
+I received my PhD in political science from Columbia University in 2015.

-My research has been published or is forthcoming in Political Psychology, Political Science Research and Methods, American Politics Research, and PLOS One.
-My work has been funded by the Russell Sage Foundation.
+My work is published, forthcoming, or conditionally accepted at peer-reviewed outlets—including The Journal of Politics, Political Psychology, Political Science Research and Methods, American Politics Research, and PLOS ONE—and has been funded by the Russell Sage Foundation.

 Prior to graduate school, I worked in social policy research analyzing the impact of anti-poverty programs.